mstie/band-sorter-template/README.md

 ## Generating a New Sorter

+This template assumes familiarity with using GitHub.
+If you do not understand GitHub, please look up some tutorials on how to create, pull, edit, and push repositories first.

 This template requires Python and Node.js to be installed.
 Download them from https://www.python.org/downloads/ and https://nodejs.org/en/download.

 To generate a new sorter, follow the steps below.